garrandall/popular-music-data/tracks/hold-my-hand-michael-jackson-akon.md

-Come to me and let me be your one and only (hold my hand) 'Cause I can make it all right 'til the morning (hold my hand) I can tell that you're tired of being lonely (hold my hand) Take my hand, don't let go, baby hold me (ooh, hold me) Come to me and let me be your one and only (one and only) 'Cause I can make it all right 'til the morning (hold my hand)
+Come to me and let me be your one and only (hold my hand) 'Cause I can make it all right 'til the morning (hold my hand) I can tell that you're tired of being lonely (hold my hand) Take my hand, don't let go, baby hold me (oh hold me) Come to me and let me be your one and only (one and only) 'Cause I can make it all right 'til the morning (hold my hand)